 Everybody’s heard of the Bronx Zoo, and there’s a reason: it’s an incredible, beautiful, world-class destination, and New Yorkers are lucky enough to claim it as one of their hometown attractions.
 The zoo has been enthralling visitors since way back in 1899, when it was called the New York Zoological Society, and has continued to expand its rich offerings over the years.
-The latest is the triumphant return of Dinosaur Safari, which is back at the zoo for a limited time (through November 3).
 Should you go?
 Of course!
 Should you have a game plan?
 You better.
 Here’s what to know before you and the family get wild.

 photo: Rich Brooks via Flickr

 The Bronx Zoo will be open for a members' preview July 20-23, and will open to the public July 24.
 Tickets are by advance purchase and timed-entry only.
 Click here to buy tickets.
 (Entry will be contact-free.)

 Expect some changes and new rules: face coverings and social distancing are required, and some exhibits may be closed.
 You can check what's open on the day you visit via the Bronx Zoo app.
 (Note that the Bug Carousel, Carter Giraffe Building, Children’s Zoo, Nature Trek, Komodo Dragons in Zoo Center and Camel Rides will temporarily remain closed.)

 (To see more of what's reopening in NYC this summer click here!)

 The Bronx Zoo is open year-round, and while of course many of the habitats are outdoors, plenty are inside (the popular JungleWorld, and the World of Reptiles among them) making them ideal for a winter afternoon trip to the zoo.